UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Armor** Medium
 **Shields?** Yes
 **Name Level** When they reach 9th level, they become an Abbot (or Abbess) and can build or assume leadership of an abbey.
 **Spellcasting** Clerics may cast a number of spells per day from their spell list, as indicated by the table below.
 Clerics know all spells on their spell list.
-Cleric spells are considered to be of a level equal to ½ of the casting cleric's level (round down).
 Clerics must pray for at least one (1) hour to be able to cast spells that day.
+**Spell Level** Cleric spells are considered to be of a level equal to ½ of the casting cleric's level (round down).

 \newpage